Charbeneau/testing-prefect/README.md

 # exit
 ```

-11. In Prefect Cloud, in the "prefect-cloud-local" workspace, look for the "my-favorite-flow" run.
+11. In Prefect Cloud 2, in the "prefect-cloud-local" workspace, look for the "my-favorite-flow" run.
 Your run probably isn't called 'masked-bullfinch'.